- Seed-Starting Date Calculator | for Starting Seedlings Indoors | Johnny's Selected Seeds

 Soil blocks are cubes of potting media that have been created by mechanical forms called Soil-Block Makers.
 Seedlings grow in a free-standing block of growing medium, rather than in some type of container holding the medium.

 Several different sizes accommodate different crops, similar to cell flats.
 Small, ¾" mini-blocks serve a similar function to 20-row seed flats for germination and potting on to larger blocks.
-Interchangeable dibbles can be used to make a small round seed hole, a deep round hole, or a square hole to accept mini blocks within a larger block.
+Interchangeable dibbles can be used to make a small round seed hole for smaller seeds, a deep round hole for seeds or cuttings, or a ¾" cubic indentation to accept mini blocks within a larger block.

 Advantages.
 Soil blocks can produce excellent plants, thanks to the "air pruning" that occurs when the tips of the seedling roots grow to the edges of the block and dehydrate, triggering growth of secondary roots which then spread until they reach the edges.
 This cycle repeats, resulting in a robust root system spread evenly throughout the entire block, allowing the seeding to establish itself very quickly once transplanted.